chlamcf/deep_learning_experiments/README.md

 ## Notes

-The content was originally written for coursework, it was then further developed into a reusable, testable project structure.
+The content was originally written for coursework.
+It was then further developed into a reusable, testable project structure.